liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 resource type, which is a special kind of *Pool.* (FIXME Or possibly it's a *Simple*?
 In any case, it's not versionable.)

-Assets can be uploaded to an *asset post pool,* which is a kind of post pool (just as there are post pools for comments and rates).
-A resource that allows asset upload provides the `adhocracy_core.sheets.asset.IAssetContainer` sheet (just like commentable resources provide the `adhocracy_core.sheets.comment.ICommentable` sheet).

-`IAssetContainer`s have two fields:
+Assets can be uploaded to an *asset pool.* Resources that provide an asset pool implement the `adhocracy_core.sheets.asset.IHasAssetPool` sheet, which has a single field:

-:post_pool: path to the asset post pool where assets can be posted
+:asset_pool: path to the asset pool where assets can be posted
-:assets: a list of assets that have already been attached to the resource
-    -- this is a read-only list of backreferences which is automatically populated by the backend (like the `comments` field in `ICommentable`)

-The `adhocracy_core.resources.asset.IAsset` resource type provides two sheets, `adhocracy_core.sheets.metadata.IMetadata` and `adhocracy_core.sheets.asset.IAsset`.
+The `adhocracy_core.resources.asset.IAsset` resource type provides three
+sheets:

+* `adhocracy_core.sheets.metadata.IMetadata`: provided by all resources,
-The `adhocracy_core.sheets.metadata.IMetadata` sheet is automatically created and updated by the backend.
-The `adhocracy_core.sheets.asset.IAsset` sheet has two fields that must be set by the frontend when posting a new asset:
+  automatically created and updated by the backend
+* `adhocracy_core.sheets.asset.IAssetMetadata` with the fields:

-:mime_type: the MIME type of the asset
+  :mime_type: the MIME type of the asset; must be specified by the frontend,
+      but the backend will sanity-check the posted data and reject the asset in case of an detectable mismatch (e.g. if the frontend posts a Word file but gives "image/jpeg" as MIME type).
+Not all mismatches will be detectable, e.g. different "text/" subtypes can be hard to distinguish.
+  :size: the size of the asset (in bytes)
+  :filename: the name of the file uploaded by the frontend (in the backend,
+      the asset will have a different, auto-generated path)
+  :attached_to: a list of backreferences pointing to resources that refer
+      to the asset; this attribute is read-only and managed by the backend

+* `adhocracy_core.sheets.asset.IAssetData` with a single field:

-:attached_to: the path of the resource to which the asset belongs, which must
+  :data: the binary data of the asset ("blob")

-    provide the `adhocracy_core.sheets.asset.IAssetContainer` sheet (like
-    the `refers_to` field in `IComment`)
+  This sheet is POST/PUT-only, see below on how to download/view the binary data.

 Asset Subtypes and MIME Type Validators
 ---------------------------------------

 Note: this section is mostly backend-specific.

-The generic `adhocracy_core.resources.asset.IAsset` resource type allows uploading resources of arbitrary MIME types.
-To allow uploading only files of specific types, subclass it and register a `adhocracy_core.interfaces.IMimeTypeValidator` implementation for that subtype (same as with `IRateValidator` for rates).
+The generic `adhocracy_core.sheets.asset.IAssetMetadata` sheet doesn't limit the MIME type of assets.
+Since this is rarely desirable, it is considered abstract and cannot be instantiated -- only subclasses that provide a *MIME Type Validator* can.
+To do so, create a subclass of the sheet (empty marker interface) and register a `adhocracy_core.interfaces.IMimeTypeValidator` implementation for that subclass (same as with `IRateValidator` for rates).

 E.g. to create a spreadsheet asset type that only accepts OpenDocument and Excel spreadsheets::

-    class ISpreadsheetAsset(IAsset):
+    class ISpreadsheetAsset(IAssetMetadata):
         """Empty marker interface for spreadsheet assets."""

     @implementer(IMimeTypeValidator)